pedroMoreira96/PaintDaWish/README.md

 Overall, Map Editor served as a practical exercise in applying programming concepts learnt during the first weeks of the bootcamp and reinforced my understanding of software development fundamentals.

+You can use it by running the PaintDaWish.jar file in the build directory.

 ### Controls: